dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-01-Trusted-Dropbox.md

 - It does not request financial details
 - It does not request payment
 - It does not create urgency or pressure

+The email simply notifies the recipient of a file transfer.